sylefeb/Silice/learn-silice/README.md

 Of course your design may contain other units beyond main, and main can *instantiate* other units.
 Indeed, a unit describes a circuit blueprint, but it has to be explicitly instantiated before being used (only main is automatically instantiated).

-Here is an example where a second unit generates a pattern that is then applied to the LEDs:
+Here is an example where a second unit generates a bit pattern that is then applied to the LEDs:

 <!-- MARKDOWN-AUTO-DOCS:START (CODE:src=./tutorial/step2.si&syntax=c) -->
 <!-- The below code snippet is automatically added from ./tutorial/step2.si -->